andrewtavis/kwx/README.md

 ### Unsupervised BERT and LDA based keyword extraction in Python

-**Jump to:**<a id="jumpto"></a> [Models](#models-) • [Usage](#usage-) • [Visuals](#visuals-) • [To-Do](#to-do-)
+[//]: # "The '-' after the section links is needed to make them work on GH (because of ↩s)" **Jump to:**<a id="jumpto"></a> [Models](#models-) • [Usage](#usage-) • [Visuals](#visuals-) • [To-Do](#to-do-)

 **kwx** is a toolkit for unsupervised keyword extraction based on [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) and Google's [BERT](https://github.com/google-research/bert).
 It provides a multilingual suite of methods to process texts and then extract and analyze keywords from the created corpus.
 A unique focus is allowing users to decide which words to not include in outputs, thereby allowing them to use their own intuitions to fine tune the modeling process.